coblee/litecoin-old/doc/readme-qt.rst

 - Sendmany support, send to multiple recipients at the same time

-- Multiple unit support, can show subdivided bitcoins (uBTC, mBTC) for users that like large numbers
+- Multiple unit support, can show subdivided litecoins (uBTC, mBTC) for users that like large numbers

 - Support for English, German, Russian and Dutch languages

 - Address books and transaction table can be sorted by any column

-- Accepts "bitcoin:" URLs from browsers and other sources through drag and drop
+- Accepts "litecoin:" URLs from browsers and other sources through drag and drop

 Build instructions
 ===================